-2015 Employee Stock Purchase Plan
+2016 Employee Stock Purchase Plan

-We expect that our board of directors will adopt, and our stockholders will approve, prior to the closing of this offering our 2015 Employee Stock Purchase Plan, or the ESPP.
-The ESPP will become effective immediately upon the execution and delivery of the underwriting agreement related to this offering.
+In January 2016, our board of directors adopted, and our stockholders approved, our 2016 Employee Stock Purchase Plan, or the ESPP.
+The ESPP will become effective immediately upon the execution and delivery of the underwriting agreement related to this offering but we have no current plans to grant purchase rights under the ESPP.
 The purpose of the ESPP is to secure the services of new employees, to retain the services of existing employees and to provide incentives for such individuals to exert maximum efforts toward our success and that of our affiliates.
 The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423 of the Code.

 Share Reserve.
-Following this offering, the ESPP authorizes the issuance of 1,000,000 shares of our common stock pursuant to purchase rights granted to our employees or to employees of any of our designated affiliates.
-The number of shares of our common stock reserved for issuance will automatically increase on January 1st of each calendar year, from January 2017 (assuming the ESPP becomes effective in 2016) through January 1, 2026, by the lesser of (1) 1% of the total number of shares of our common stock outstanding on December 31st of the preceding calendar year and (2) 1,760,000 shares; provided, that prior to the date of any such increase, our board of directors may determine that such increase will be less than the amount set forth in clauses (1) and (2).
+Following this offering, the ESPP authorizes the issuance of 289,855 shares of our common stock pursuant to purchase rights granted to our employees or to employees of any of our designated affiliates.
+The number of shares of our common stock reserved for issuance will automatically increase on January 1st of each calendar year, from January 2017 (assuming the ESPP becomes effective in 2016) through January 1, 2026, by the lesser of (1) 1% of the total number of shares of our common stock outstanding on December 31st of the preceding calendar year and (2) 510,145 shares; provided, that prior to the date of any such increase, our board of directors may determine that such increase will be less than the amount set forth in clauses (1) and (2).
 As of the date hereof, no shares of our common stock have been purchased under the ESPP.

 Administration.
-Our board of directors has delegated its authority to administer the ESPP to our compensation committee.
+Our board of directors has delegated its concurrent authority to administer the ESPP to our compensation committee.
 The ESPP is implemented through a series of offerings under which eligible employees are granted purchase rights to purchase shares of our common stock on specified dates during such offerings.
 Under the ESPP, we may specify offerings with durations of not more than 27 months, and may specify shorter purchase periods within each offering.
 Each offering will have one or more purchase dates on which shares of our common stock will be purchased for employees participating in the offering.
 An offering under the ESPP may be terminated under certain circumstances.

 Payroll Deductions.
 Generally, all regular employees, including executive officers, employed by us or by any of our designated affiliates, may participate in the ESPP and may contribute, normally through payroll deductions, up to 15% of their earnings (as defined in the ESPP) for the purchase of our common stock under the ESPP.
-Unless otherwise determined by our board of directors, common stock will be purchased for the accounts of employees participating in the ESPP at a price per share equal to the lower of (a) 85% of the fair market value of a share of our common stock on the first date of an offering or (b) 85% of the fair market value of a share of our common stock on the date of purchase.
+Unless otherwise determined by our board of directors, common stock will be purchased for the accounts of employees participating in the ESPP at a price per share equal to the lower of (a) 85% of the fair market value of a share of our common stock on the date of purchase.